 Log in to Moodle.

-Once you have been notified via email that your course is ready, go to moodle.umass.edu and log in using your OIT Account NetID and Password.
-The Moodle home page will change to display announcements (at center) and navigation (at left).
+Once you have been notified via email that your course is ready, go to moodle.umass.edu and log in using your IT Account NetID and Password.
+The Moodle home page will change to display announcements (center) and navigation (left).

-If you or your students are having trouble getting into Moodle, see Log in to Moodle or Access to Moodle - Overview.
+If you or your students are having trouble logging in to Moodle, see Log in to Moodle or Access to Moodle - Overview.

 Edit your Personal Settings.